schmidsi/melon-reporting/docs/appendix/C-iterations/prototype/Implementation.md

 ## Test frontend for the auditing contract

-## Fund Report Data Schema
+## Melon Fund Report Data Schema

-We replaced the first name of the report data schema from _Interchangeable Fund Data Format_ to _Fund Report Data Schema_ because it describes its use better.
+We replaced the first name of the report data schema from _Interchangeable Fund Data Format_ to _Melon Fund Report Data Schema_ (MFRDS) because it describes its use better.

-This was a rough first draft of an *FRDS* instance:
+This was a rough first draft of an *MFRDS* instance:

 ```json
 {